Annual Entitlement User Accounts Certification Process

 What Should SAAs Look For While Performing the Annual Entitlement Certification?

-SAAs should confirm that enterprise-wide access to FINRA systems adheres to the following best practices:
+SAAs should confirm that enterprise-wide access to systems on the FINRA Entitlement Platform adheres to the following best practices:

 - each individual has a continuing need to access application(s) accessed through the FINRA Entitlement Program on the organization's behalf;